yverbytskyi/carrot_rpc/README.md

 ## Configuration
 There's two modes for CarrotRpc: server and client.
 The server is run via command line, and the client is run in your ruby application during the request / response lifecycle (like your Rails Controller).
 ### Server
 The server is configured via command line and run in it's own process.
+Note: the server process will attempt to start a connection with Bunny automatically.

 Carrot is easy to run via command line:
 ```bash